artificially-ai/automated_ml/README.md

 # WIP

 This is still working in progress.
 I'm going to continue the work on it and try to add some other features.
-For instance, I want to save the model as well.
-It makes life easy to load the model and then the weights on top of it, just in case you want to predict some new values on an already trained model.

 In addition to that, I also want to make it more generic and offer more sample file with preset hyper-parameters.

 Keep an eye on it.